ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 - Apollo Federation subgraphs
 - in-process Caliban APIs

-You describe the subgraphs, combine them with `Gateway.compose`, and serve the result with `QuickAdapter`.
+Define the subgraphs, pass them to `Gateway.compose`, and serve the combined API with `QuickAdapter`.

 ::: tip
 If all your services use Apollo Federation, start with [Federation subgraphs](#federation-subgraphs).
 For ordinary GraphQL services, start with [Ordinary GraphQL services](#ordinary-graphql-services).
 Add a lookup only when one query needs fields for the same object from more than one service.